hoowa/PHP-FRICC2/README.md

 6. Tested on Ubuntu / CentOS / Openwrt.
 7. Tested in x86_64 / MIPS / ARM Processors.
 8. Supported PHP 8(include JIT), Tested Memory Leak.
+9. Supported Sandbox Mode(uncomment in fricc2_lib.h to enable it), only encrypted source can be run.